 fired sauna made from reclaimed grain hopper & other

 up the sauna in an early fall evening.

 yurting, enjoy the hotspring a few miles down the road.

-special spring and summer events - high clearance vehicles only).
+access for special spring and summer events - high clearance vehicles

 The mountain bike route is mostly flat with two relatively

 gentle and short hill climbs.
 The steepest climbs 140' in .4 miles.

 The winter route is not groomed,